Frequently Asked Questions: Becoming a PFJ Advocate

 What kind of training and support will I get as an Advocate?

-PFJ Advocates go through an intensive training held in New York for several weeks in late August .
+PFJ Advocates go through an intensive training before beginning their placement.
 Training combines classroom learning on the advocate role, best practices, and PFJ policies with role-playing creative problem solving, negotiation strategies, and effective communication skills.
-You will shadow non-attorney advocates working in New York and meet with attorneys and experts familiar with the practice of civil, family, and immigration advocacy.
+You will also shadow current PFJ Advocates and meet with attorneys and experts familiar with the practice of civil, family, and immigration advocacy.
 A special emphasis is placed on avoiding the unauthorized practice of law throughout training.

-Once you begin working in a public defender's office, lawyers within your host office will supervise your work, providing guidance and assistance where needed.
-You will also receive regular support and mentorship from PFJ’s national team through weekly calls and quarterly site visits.
+Once you begin work, lawyers within your host organization will supervise your work, providing guidance and assistance where needed.
+You will also receive regular support and mentorship from PFJ’s national team through calls and site visits.